 Movie adaptation of Colleen Hoover’s viral book “It Ends With Us” sparks new levels of controversy over an already contentious book.

-According to Chels Upton from Slate, Hoover’s fan base has been described to be similar to Taylor Swift’s: loyal and fierce defenders.
-To openly criticize Hoover’s books would open yourself to flooding of your social media with displeasure of the negative review.
+According to Chels Upton from Slate, Hoover’s fan base has been compared to Taylor Swift’s loyal and fierce defenders.
+To openly criticize Hoover’s books would open a floodgate of social media backlash.
 Widespread popularity comes with widespread criticism and hateful comments.

 “It Ends With Us” was initially released in 2016 and, as stated by Simon & Schuster, quickly became a New York Times Best Seller.

-This book follows the story of a girl named Lily Bloom, portrayed by Blake Lively, and her love interest, Ryle Kincaid, characterized by Justin Baldoni.
+This novel follows the story of a girl named Lily Bloom, portrayed by Blake Lively, and her love interest, Ryle Kincaid, characterized by Justin Baldoni, in the 2024 movie adaptation.

-As their relationship blossoms there are multiple scenes throughout the movie where Ryle turns abusive towards Lily.
-In one particular scene, he pushes her down the stairs.
+As their relationship blossoms, multiple scenes throughout the movie capture how Ryle turns abusive towards Lily.
+In one particular scene, he pushes Lily down the stairs.
 After she regains consciousness, he quickly tries to spin the situation saying, “You fell Lily.”

 For more on the novel’s plot you can read “The Controversy of Colleen Hoover’s ‘It Ends With Us’”

-Though the novel was about a serious topic, it was advertised as a romantic comedy novel.
+Despite the novel’s serious topic, it was advertised as a romantic comedy novel.
 The movie was promoted in the same fashion.
 On the official TikTok page of the movie, Lively said to the audience, “Grab your friends, wear your florals, and head out to see it.”

 Most fans are shocked by the insensitivity and are calling it tone-deaf advertising.